Brief biography of Lao Tzu (604 BC. See what “Lao” is in other dictionaries

 Tao gives birth

-this is what I call the great Te. (zhang 51)
+This is what I call great De. (zhang 51)

 Godian lists

-During excavations in 1993 in the Chinese settlement of Godyan, another, more ancient text of the treatise was found.
-These three bundles of bamboo strips (71 pieces) with inscriptions were in the grave of an aristocrat buried around the end of the 4th-beginning of the 3rd century BC.
-It is certainly an older document than the one found on a piece of shabby silk in 1970.
-But it is surprising that the text from Godyan contains approximately 3000 characters less than classic version.
+During excavations in 1993 in the Chinese settlement of Guodian, another, more ancient text of the treatise was found.
+These three bundles of bamboo strips (71 pieces) with inscriptions were in the grave of an aristocrat buried around the end of the 4th - beginning of the 3rd century BC.
+This is certainly an older document than the one found on a piece of worn silk in 1970.
+But what is surprising is that the text from Godian contains approximately 3,000 fewer hieroglyphs than classic version.

-When compared with a later treatise, one gets the impression that the original unordered text was inscribed on bamboo slats, which was later supplemented by another author, and possibly more than one.
-Indeed, upon careful reading, one can notice that almost every zhang of the already known treatise is conventionally divided into two parts.
-In the first parts of 2-6 lines, we can feel special style, a peculiar rhythm, harmony, laconism.
-In the second parts of zhang, the rhythm is clearly broken, but the style is different.
+When compared with the later treatise, one gets the impression that the original unordered text was inscribed on the bamboo slats, which was later supplemented by another author, and perhaps more than one.
+And indeed, upon careful reading, one can notice that almost every Zhang of the already known treatise is conditionally divided into two.
+In the first parts of 2-6 lines we can feel special style, a peculiar rhythm, harmony, laconicism.
+In the second parts of the zhangs the rhythm is clearly disrupted and the style is different.

-On this occasion, the French researcher Paul Lafargue suggested that the first parts are the original, more ancient, and the second are additions, comments, possibly compiled by someone after Lao Tzu.
-Or vice versa, the famous keeper of the archives, being only an official involved in the systematization and preservation of ancient manuscripts, could add his comments to the older wisdom, which was part of his duties.
-And in Godian, a copy of the primary teachings of the ancient mystic was discovered, which later became the basis for Taoism and the teachings of Lao Tzu.
-Whether scientists will give unambiguous answers to the question of who is the author of the texts on bamboo slats is not known.
-And what if the primary short sayings belong to the wisdom of the Yellow Emperor himself, and Lao Tzu only streamlined them and made his own clarifications?
-Apparently no one will know for sure.
+On this occasion, the French researcher Paul Lafargue suggested that the first parts are the original, more ancient ones, and the second are additions, comments, possibly compiled by someone after Lao Tzu.
+Or, on the contrary, the famous keeper of the archives, being only an official involved in the systematization and preservation of ancient manuscripts, could add his comments to the older wisdom, which was part of his duties.
+And in Guodian, a copy of the primary teachings of the ancient mystic was discovered, which later became the basis for Taoism and the teachings of Lao Tzu.
+It is not known whether scientists will give unambiguous answers to the question of who is the author of the texts on the bamboo slats.
+What if the primary short sayings belong to the wisdom of the Yellow Emperor himself, and Lao Tzu only streamlined them and made his own explanations?
+Apparently, no one will ever know for sure.

 The central idea of Lao Tzu's philosophy was the idea of two principles - Tao and Te.

-The word "Tao" in Chinese literally means "the way"; one of the most important categories of Chinese philosophy.
-However, in the Taoist philosophical system, it received a much broader metaphysical content.
-Lao Tzu uses the word "Tao" with particular caution, for "Tao" is wordless, nameless, formless and immovable.
-No one, not even Lao Tzu, can define "Tao".
-He cannot define Tao, because to know that you do not know (everything) is greatness.
-Not to know that you do not know (everything) is a disease.
-The word "Tao" is just the sound that came out of Lao Tzu's lips.
-He didn't make it up, he just said it at random.
-But when understanding arises, words will disappear -- they will no longer be needed.
-"Tao" means not only the path, but also the essence of things and the total being of the universe.
-"Tao" is the universal Law and Absolute.
-The very concept of "Tao" can also be interpreted materialistically: "Tao" is nature, the objective world.
+The word "Tao" in Chinese literally means "way"; one of the most important categories of Chinese philosophy.
+However, in the Taoist philosophical system it received a much broader metaphysical content.
+Lao Tzu uses the word "Tao" with special caution, for "Tao" is wordless, nameless, formless and motionless.
+No one, not even Lao Tzu, can define “Tao.”
+He cannot define the Tao, because to know that you do not know (everything) is greatness.
+Not knowing that you don’t know (everything) is a disease.
+The word "Tao" is just a sound that came out of Lao Tzu's lips.
+He didn't make it up - he just said it at random.
+But when understanding appears, words will disappear - they will no longer be necessary.
+"Tao" means not only the path, but also the essence of things and the total existence of the universe.
+"Tao" is the universal Law and the Absolute.
+The very concept of “Tao” can also be interpreted materialistically: “Tao” is nature, the objective world.

-One of the most complex in the Chinese tradition is the concept of "Te".
-On the one hand, "De" is what nourishes "Tao", makes it possible (opposite: "Tao" nourishes "De", "Tao" is unlimited, "De" is certain).
-This is a kind of universal force, a principle by which the "Tao" - as the way of things, can take place.
-It is also the method by which one can practice and conform to the Tao.
-"De" is a principle, a way of being.
-This is also the possibility of the correct accumulation of "vital energy" - Qi.
-"De" is the art of properly managing "vital energy", correct behavior.
-But "De" is not morality in the narrow sense.
-"D" is out of bounds common sense, prompting the person to release vitality out of the ways of everyday life.
-The concept of "Te" is close to the Taoist doctrine of Wu-wei, non-action.
+One of the most complex concepts in the Chinese tradition is the concept of “De”.
+On the one hand, “Te” is what feeds “Tao”, makes it possible (a variant of the opposite: “Tao” feeds “Te”, “Tao” is limitless, “Te” is defined).
+This is a kind of universal force, a principle with the help of which “Tao” - as the way of things - can take place.
+It is also a method by which one can practice and conform to the "Tao".
+“De” is a principle, a way of being.
+This is also the possibility of proper accumulation of “vital energy” - Qi.
+"De" is the art of properly managing "vital energy" correct behavior.
+But “De” is not morality in the narrow sense.
+"Da" goes beyond common sense, encouraging a person to release vitality from the shackles of everyday life.
+Close to the concept of “De” is the Taoist teaching about Wu-wei, non-action.

 Main ideas.
-The development of the universe occurs in accordance with certain patterns and principles that cannot be clearly defined.
-You can, however, call them - although this is not entirely accurate - "Tao".
-As for "De", one should not strive for it, it arises spontaneously, naturally.
-"De" manifests itself as a universal pattern of the revealed, manifested world, as the law of Universal Harmony.
+The development of the Universe occurs in accordance with certain patterns and principles that cannot be clearly defined.
+One can, however, call them - although this is not entirely accurate - “Tao”.
+As for “De,” you cannot strive for it; it arises spontaneously, naturally.
+“De” manifests itself as a universal pattern of the revealed, manifested world, as the law of Universal Harmony.

-One should not strive for excessive education, increased erudition or sophistication - on the contrary, one should return to the state of "raw wood", or to the state of "baby".
+One should not strive for excessive education, increased erudition or sophistication - on the contrary, one should return to the state of “unprocessed wood”, or to the state of a “baby”.
 All opposites are inseparable, complementary, interact with each other.
-This also applies to such opposites as life and death.
-Death is the end of life, which is at the same time the beginning of another life.
-And the end of "death" is the beginning of another "life".
-The point is not in words, concepts, but in what meaning each one attaches to them.
-Just like the entrance on one side is what is the exit on the opposite side.
-AT ancient roman mythology the analogy of this is Janus, the two-faced god of doors, entrances, exits, various passages, as well as beginning and end.
+This also applies to opposites such as life and death.
+Death is the end of life, which is also the beginning of another life.
+And the end of “death” is the beginning of another “life”.
+The point is not in words, concepts, but in the meaning everyone attaches to them.
+Just like the entrance on one side is the exit on the opposite side.
+IN ancient roman mythology the analogy for this is Janus, the two-faced god of doors, entrances, exits, various passages, as well as beginnings and ends.

-Life is "soft" and "flexible".
-Death is "hard" and "hard".
-The best principle for solving problems according to the Tao is renunciation of aggression, concession.
+Life is “soft” and “flexible”.
+Death is “hard” and “hard”.
+The best principle for resolving problems in accordance with the “Tao” is renunciation of aggression, concession.
 This should not be understood as a call for surrender and submission - one should strive to master the situation with as little effort as possible.

-The presence in a society of rigid normative ethical systems - for example, Confucianism - indicates that there are problems in it, which such a system only exacerbates, being unable to solve them.
+The presence in a society of rigid normative ethical systems - for example, Confucianism - indicates that it has problems that such a system only strengthens, being unable to resolve them.

 Ideas are close to the teachings of Advaita - non-duality

-• The truth spoken out loud ceases to be such, because it has already lost its primary connection with the moment of truth.
+• · Truth expressed out loud ceases to be such, because it has already lost its primary connection with the moment of truth.”

-• "He who knows does not speak; he who speaks does not know."
+• · “The one who knows does not speak, the one who speaks does not know.”

-It is clear from the available written sources that Lao Tzu was a mystic and quietist in the modern sense, teaching a completely unofficial doctrine that relied solely on inner contemplation.
-Man acquires the truth by liberation from everything false in himself.
-The mystical experience completes the search for reality.
+It is clear from the available written sources that Lao Tzu was a mystic and a quietist in the modern sense, teaching a completely unofficial doctrine that relied solely on inner contemplation.
+A person finds truth by liberating himself from everything false in himself.
+The mystical experience ends the search for reality.
 Lao Tzu wrote: “There is an Infinite Being who was before Heaven and Earth.
-How calm, how calm!
-It lives alone and does not change.
-It moves everything, but does not worry.
-We can consider it the universal Mother. his name.
+How calm he is, how calm!
+He lives alone and does not change.
+He moves everything, but does not worry.
+We can consider him the universal Mother.
+I don’t know his name.
 I call him Tao."

 Dialectics.
-The philosophy of Lao Tzu is also permeated with a peculiar dialectic:
+Lao Tzu’s philosophy is also permeated with a peculiar dialectic:

-· "From existence and non-existence everything came; from the impossible and possible - fulfillment; from the long and short - the form.
-The high subjugates the low; higher voices together with the lower produce harmony, the former subjugates the subsequent.
+· “From being and non-being, everything came into being; from the impossible and possible - fulfillment; from long and short - form.
+The high subjugates the low; higher voices together with the lower ones they produce harmony, the preceding subjugates the subsequent.”

 However, Lao Tzu understood it not as a struggle of opposites, but as their reconciliation.
 And from here practical conclusions were drawn:

-• · "When a person comes to not-doing, then there is nothing that would not be done."
+• · “When a person reaches the point of not-doing, then there is nothing that has not been done.”

-• · "Whoever loves the people and governs them must be inactive."
+• · “He who loves the people and governs them must be inactive.”

-From these thoughts one can see the main idea of Lao Tzu's philosophy or ethics: it is the principle of non-doing, inaction.
-Anything violent the desire to do something, to change something in nature or in people's lives is condemned.
+From these thoughts one can see the main idea of Lao Tzu's philosophy, or ethics: this is the principle of non-doing, inaction.
+All sorts of things violent the desire to do something, to change anything in nature or in people’s lives is condemned.

 • · "A bunch of mountain rivers flows into the deep sea.
 The reason is that the seas are located below the mountains.
-Therefore, they are able to rule over all streams.
-So the sage, wanting to be above people, he becomes lower than them, wanting to be in front, he becomes behind.
-Therefore, although his place is above the people, they do not feel his weight, although his place is in front of them, they do not consider this an injustice.
+Therefore, they are able to dominate all streams.
+So the sage, wanting to be above people, he becomes lower than them, wanting to be in front, he stands behind them.
+Therefore, although his place is above people, they do not feel his burden, although his place is in front of them, they do not consider it injustice."

-• · "The 'Holy Man', who rules the country, tries to prevent the wise from daring to do anything.
-When everyone becomes inactive, then (on earth) there will be complete calm."
+• · “The “holy man” who rules the country tries to prevent the wise from daring to do anything.
+When everyone becomes inactive, then (on earth) there will be complete peace.”

-• · "He who is free from any kind of knowledge will never get sick."
+• · “He who is free from all kinds of knowledge will never get sick.”

-The power of the king among the people Lao Tzu put very high, but he understood it as a purely patriarchal power.
-In the understanding of Lao Tzu, the king is a sacred and inactive leader.
-To modern him state power Lao Tzu was negative.
+Lao Tzu placed the power of the king among the people very highly, but understood it as a purely patriarchal power.
+In Lao Tzu's understanding, a king is a sacred and inactive leader.
+To his contemporary state power Lao Tzu was negative.

-• · "The people are starving because the state taxes are too high and heavy.
-This is precisely the cause of the disasters of the people."
+• · “The people are starving because state taxes are too high and heavy.
+This is precisely the reason for the people’s misfortunes.”

-• · Sima Qian brings together the biographies of Laozi and Han Fei, a Legalist philosopher of the late Warring States era who opposed Confucianism.
-The treatise "Han Fei-tzu", containing the teachings of the latter, devotes two full chapters to the interpretation of Lao-tzu.
+• · Sima Qian brings together the biographies of Laozi and Han Fei, the legalist philosopher of the late Warring States era who opposed Confucianism.
+The treatise "Han Fei Tzu", containing the teachings of the latter, devotes two full chapters to the interpretation of Lao Tzu.

-As an old man, disillusioned with the world around him, he advanced into westbound to leave the country.
-When the philosopher approached the border outpost in the Hangu region, he was stopped by Yin Xi, the "guardian of the outpost" and turned to him with a request to tell him about the teachings.
-This is how a text of five thousand words appeared - the book "Tao Te Ching", which Lao Tzu wrote or dictated and which began to be considered the canonical text of Taoism.
-After leaving China, the philosopher went to India, preached there, and largely thanks to his teachings, Buddhism arose.
-Nothing is known about his death or its circumstances.
+Being an old man, disillusioned with the world around him, he moved into westward to leave the country.
+When the philosopher approached the border outpost in the Hangu region, he was stopped by Yin Xi, the “guardian of the outpost,” and asked him to tell him about the teaching.
+This is how a text of five thousand words appeared - the book “Tao Te Ching”, which Lao Tzu wrote or dictated and which began to be considered the canonical text of Taoism.
+After leaving China, the philosopher went to India, preached there, and largely thanks to his teachings Buddhism arose.
+Nothing is known about his death and its circumstances.

-At the center of Lao Tzu's philosophy is the concept of "dao", a beginning that cannot be known and expressed in words, representing the unity of being and non-being.
-Using a metaphor, it is compared to water: it is soft, gives the impression of suppleness, but its strength is in fact irresistible.
-The way of existence dictated by the Tao, the mode of action is non-action, which implies the refusal to fight, non-resistance, the search for harmony.
-Lao Tzu ordered wise rulers not to wage war and not to live in luxury, but to instill in their peoples the desire to live simply, purely and naturally, according to the customs that existed before the planting of civilization with its morality and culture.
-Eternal Tao is likened to those who keep peace in their heart, making it impassive.
-This aspect of the ancient Chinese concept formed the basis for the search for ways to gain physical immortality, characteristic of the later stages of the existence of Taoism.
+At the center of Lao Tzu’s philosophy is the concept of “Tao”, a principle that cannot be cognized and expressed in words, representing the unity of being and non-being.
+Using a metaphor, it is compared to water: it is soft, giving the impression of pliability, but its strength is actually irresistible.
+The way of existence dictated by Tao, the way of action, is non-action, implying renunciation of struggle, non-resistance, and the search for harmony.
+Lao Tzu ordered wise rulers not to wage war and not to live in luxury, but to instill in their people the desire to live simply, purely and naturally, according to the customs that existed before the implantation of civilization with its morality and culture.
+Those who keep peace in their heart, making it dispassionate, are likened to the Eternal Tao.
+This aspect of the ancient Chinese concept formed the basis for the search for ways to achieve physical immortality, characteristic of the later stages of Taoism.

 Biography from Wikipedia

-(Old Child, Wise Old Man; Chinese exercise 老子, pinyin: Lǎo Zǐ, 6th century BC e.) - an ancient Chinese philosopher of the VI-V centuries BC.
-BC, who is credited with the authorship of the classical Taoist philosophical treatise "Tao Te Ching".
-Within the framework of modern historical science, the historicity of Laozi is questioned, nevertheless, in the scientific literature, he is often still identified as the founder of Taoism.
-In the religious and philosophical teachings of most Taoist schools, Laozi is traditionally revered as a deity - one of the Three Pure Ones.
+(Old Baby, Wise Elder; Chinese translation: 老子, pinyin: Lǎo Zǐ, VI century BC BC) - ancient Chinese philosopher of the 6th-5th centuries BC. e., who is credited with the authorship of the classic Taoist philosophical treatise “Tao Te Ching”.
+Within the framework of modern historical science, the historicity of Lao Tzu is questioned, however, in scientific literature he is often still identified as the founder of Taoism.
+In the religious and philosophical teachings of most Taoist schools, Lao Tzu is traditionally revered as a deity - one of the Three Pure Ones.

-According to the records in the "Shijing" of the first Chinese historian Sima Qian (II-I centuries BC), Laozi was a native of the Ku county in the Chu kingdom, bore the surname Li, the name Dan, served as the chief keeper of the Zhou state archive and met with Confucius when he came to him for advice and guidance.
-Seeing the decline of the Zhou state, Lao Tzu resigned and went to the west.
-At the request of the head of the border outpost, he wrote a book in two parts, consisting of 5000 words.
+According to the records in the “Shijing” of the first Chinese historian Sima Qian (II-I centuries BC), Lao Tzu was a native of Ku county in the kingdom of Chu, had the surname Li, the name Dan, served as the chief custodian of the archives of the state of Zhou and met with Confucius when he came to him for advice and guidance.
+Seeing the decline of the Zhou state, Lao Tzu resigned and went west.
+At the request of the head of the border post, he wrote a book in two parts, consisting of 5,000 words.

-Already in early Taoism, Lao Tzu becomes a legendary figure and the process of his deification begins.
+Already in early Taoism, Lao Tzu became a legendary figure and the process of his deification began.
 Legends tell of his miraculous birth.
 His first name was Li Er.
-The words "Lao Tzu", meaning "old philosopher" or "old child", were first uttered by his mother when she gave birth as a son under a plum tree.
-The mother carried him in the womb for several decades (according to legend, 81 years), and he was born from her thigh.
-The newborn had grey hair which made him look like an old man.
-Seeing such a miracle, the mother was greatly surprised.
+The words “Lao Tzu,” meaning “old philosopher” or “old child,” were first spoken by his mother when she gave birth to her son under a plum tree.
+His mother carried him in the womb for several decades (according to legend, 81 years), and he was born from her thigh.
+The newborn had White hair, which made him resemble an old man.
+Seeing such a miracle, the mother was very surprised.

 Many modern researchers question the very existence of Lao Tzu.
-Some suggest that he may have been an older contemporary of Confucius, about whom - unlike Confucius - there is no reliable historical or biographical information in the sources.
-There is even a version that Lao Tzu and Confucius are the same person.
-There are suggestions that Lao Tzu could be the author of the Tao Te Ching if he lived in the 4th-3rd centuries.
+Some suggest that he could be an older contemporary of Confucius, about whom - unlike Confucius - there is no reliable information of either a historical or biographical nature in the sources.
+There is even a version that Lao Tzu and Confucius are one person.
+There are suggestions that Lao Tzu could be the author of the Tao Te Jing if he lived in the 4th-3rd centuries.
 BC e.

-The most famous version of the biography of Laozi is described by the Chinese historian Sima Qian in his work Historical Narratives.
-According to him, Lao Tzu was born in the village of Quren, Li Parish, Hu County, in the kingdom of Chu in southern China.
-For most of his life, he served as keeper of the imperial archives and librarian in state library during the Zhou Dynasty.
+The most famous biography of Lao Tzu is described by the Chinese historian Sima Qian in his work Historical Narratives.
+According to him, Lao Tzu was born in the village of Quren, Li volost, Hu county, in the kingdom of Chu in southern China.
+For most of his life he served as custodian of the imperial archives and librarian in state library during the Zhou Dynasty.
 A fact that speaks of his high education.
-In 517 there was a famous meeting with Confucius.
-Lao Tzu then said to him: - “Abandon, O friend, your arrogance, various aspirations and mythical plans: all this has no value for your own self.
-I have nothing more to say to you!"
-Confucius walked away and said to his students: “I know how birds can fly, fish can swim, game can run… But how a dragon rushes through the wind and clouds and rises to the sky, I don’t comprehend.
-Now I have seen Lao Tzu and I think that he is like a dragon.
+In 517, the famous meeting with Confucius took place.
+Lao Tzu then said to him: “Leave, O friend, your arrogance, various aspirations and mythical plans: all this has no value for your own self.
+I have nothing more to tell you!”
+Confucius walked away and said to his students: “I know how birds can fly, fish can swim, game can run...
+But how a dragon rushes through the wind and clouds and rises into the skies, I do not comprehend.
+Now I have seen Lao Tzu and I think that he is like a dragon.”
 In his old age, Lao Tzu left the country for the west.
-When he reached the border outpost, its chief, Yin Xi, asked Lao Tzu to tell him about his teachings.
-Lao Tzu complied with his request by writing the text of the Dao Te Ching (The Canon of the Way and its Good Power).
-After which he left, and it is not known how and where he died.
+When he reached the border outpost, its chief Yin Xi asked Lao Tzu to tell him about his teachings.
+Lao Tzu fulfilled his request by writing the text Tao Te Ching (Canon of the Way and its Good Power).
+After which he left, and it is unknown how and where he died.

-According to another legend, Master Lao Tzu came to China from India, discarding his history, he appeared before the Chinese completely clean, without his past, as if reborn.
+According to another legend, Master Lao Tzu came to China from India, discarding his history, he appeared before the Chinese completely pure, without his past, as if born again.

-Laozi's journey to the West was a concept developed in the treatise Huahujing for the purpose of anti-Buddhist controversy.
+Lao Tzu's journey to the West was a concept developed in the Hua Hujing treatise for purposes of anti-Buddhist polemics.

-When Lao Tzu lived in the capital of Zhou, he wrote a treatise Tao Te Ching about the way of things and its manifestations, written in ancient Chinese, which is difficult to understand today's Chinese.
+When Lao Tzu lived in the capital of Zhou, he wrote the Treatise Tao Te Ching about the way of things and its manifestations, written in ancient Chinese, which is difficult for today's Chinese to understand.
 At the same time, its author deliberately used ambiguous words.
-In addition, some key concepts do not have exact matches either in English or in Russian.
-James Leger, in his preface to the translation of the treatise, writes: "The written signs of the Chinese language represent not words, but ideas, and the sequence of these signs represents not what the author wants to say, but what he thinks."
-According to tradition, the author of the book is Lao Tzu, so sometimes the book is called by his name.
-However, some historians question his authorship; it is assumed that the author of the book could be another contemporary of Confucius - Lao Lai-tzu.
-One argument for this view is the words in the Tao Te Ching, written in the first person:
+In addition, some key concepts do not have exact correspondence in either English or Russian.
+James Leger, in his preface to the translation of the treatise, writes: “The written characters of the Chinese language represent not words, but ideas, and the sequence of these characters represents not what the author wants to say, but what he thinks.”
+According to tradition, Lao Tzu is considered the author of the book, so sometimes the book is named after him.
+However, its authorship has been questioned by some historians; it is assumed that the author of the book could be another contemporary of Confucius - Lao Lai Tzu.
+One of the arguments for this point of view is the words in the Tao Te Ching, written in the first person:

 The everyday world of people is clear and obvious,